-2 Examples of eye tracking lab set-ups
+3 Examples of eye tracking lab set-ups

-In the 1800s, the study of eye movements for instance was done by means of direct observations!
+Wouldn’t every researcher want to automate certain measurements and save valuable time?
+In the 19th century, the study of eye movements for instance was done by means of direct observations!
 Can you imagine the time investment?

-Fortunately, the process of measuring the point of gaze or the motion of an eye relative to the head is now automated.
-Eye trackers, mobile or stationary, have proven to be effective and reliable tools to assist researchers in answering questions about for example attention processes.
+Fortunately, the process of measuring the point of gaze or the motion of an eye relative to the head - shortly called eye tracking - can now easily be automated.
 Direct observations are nowadays used to observe the surroundings or specific behaviors of the test participant where necessary.
 These observations add extra information to the eye tracking data.

 Eye trackers integrated in a lab

-Office software, games, or other applications can be evaluated by differentiating between participants with and without previous task-experience.
+Office software, games, or other applications can be evaluated by differentiating between participants with and without previous task experience.
 When a participant has previous experience with a website, game, or other application, the scan path of the eyes will most likely have fewer fixations than the scan path of a participant with no previous experience.